Aldryngton School PTA Pool Club 2018

 Applications for Aldryngton families to join the PTA Pool Club will be live from Monday 26th March 2018.

-The deadline for Pool Club applications is Thursday 26th April 2018.
+APPLICATIONS ARE CLOSED!
+The deadline for Pool Club applications was Thursday 26th April 2018.

 If you wish to join Pool Club you must complete the online application form below – first you must read the Operating Procedure & Rules.

 PLEASE READ ALL THE FAQ’S FURTHER DOWN THIS PAGE.